RoseKyalo/My-Tableau-Project/README.md

 ![Kenya](/images/Kenya.png)

-The predominant cause of death appears to be "Shot", with the highest frequency occurring among individuals aged 22.
-This suggests a concerning pattern of extrajudicial killings primarily affecting young people.
+`2.
+The predominant cause of death appears to be "Shot","Torture" and "Missing" with the highest frequency occurring among individuals aged 22.
+This suggests a concerning pattern of extrajudicial killings primarily affecting young people.`

 ![Manner of Death](/images/Age%20and%20Manner%20of%20Death.png)

-Nairobi County recorded the highest number of deaths, notably among males with a count of 210, whereas for females, the count was 4.
+`3.
+Nairobi County recorded the highest number of deaths, notably among males with a count of 210, whereas for females, the count was 4.`

+![County](/images/Sex%20per%20County.png)

+`4.
 This gender disproportion is consistent across all counties, with males being the most affected.
-The peak age for fatalities is 22, indicating a significant impact on young males in particular.
+The peak age for extrajudicial killings is 22, indicating a significant impact on young males in particular.`

-![County](/images/Sex%20per%20County.png)

 ![Sex](/images/Age%20and%20Sex.png)

+`5.
 In 2021, the highest number of deaths, totaling 192, was recorded.
 Notably, both February and May experienced peaks in extrajudicial killings, with September marking the lowest count.
-The significance of these patterns underscores the imperative for further research into the factors contributing to the elevated extrajudicial killings in 2021.
+The significance of these patterns underscores the imperative for further research into the factors contributing to the elevated extrajudicial killings in 2021.`

 ![Year](/images/YearMonth.png)

+## **Recommendations**